Frequently Asked Questions

 What are Free-Range/Cage-Free Eggs?

-These girls also live inside of large hen houses however they are free to roam on the ground.
-In the case of most “free-range” eggs, the girls also have access to the outdoors, though at this time there are no requirements on the amount of time they get outside or how large the outdoor area is.
+Free-Range hens, like those raised in closed cage-free houses, also live inside of LARGE Poultry Barn, however, they are free to roam on the ground and also have some form of access to the outdoors, though at this time there are no requirements on the amount of time they get outside or how large the outdoor area is.
 It is important to check who is certifying the operation.
 Different certifiers require different outdoor space.
 In some cases “access points” are clippings out of the chicken wiring around the house that blends in with the rest of the ‘walls’.
-Other cases it could be very large doors that allow the chickens easy access to the outdoors all times of the day.
+In other instances, it could be very large doors that allow the chickens easy access to the outdoors all times of the day.
 Also free-range/cage-free does not specify that they are getting a ‘pasture-diet’.
-The hen’s diet may contain a veggie-fed feed or an organic feed.
+The hen’s diet may be offered any of the following options: conventional(GMO), NON-GMO or organic feed.

 These ladies get to actually roam free throughout the day and are able to enjoy natural vegetation, bugs, and sunbathing in the lush pastures, fields, or hillsides.
 They are provided not only an organic diet but also and organic lifestyle that mimics that of their natural habitat while maintaining the sustainability of the environment.